-Why Getting Multi-device Configuration Right for Your Enterprise Asset Management Software is Critical for Asset Maintenance
+Why Getting Multi-Device Configuration Right is Critical for Asset Maintenance

 Asset maintenance is more demanding than ever before.
 And asset-intensive industries who are able to deliver fast, frictionless experiences to manage their assets will achieve better asset performance.